-Mortgage payment protection insurance (also known as MPPI) is designed to cover your monthly mortgage payments should you be unable to meet them due to accident, sickness or unemployment.
+Mortgage Payment Protection Insurance (also known as MPPI) is designed to cover your monthly mortgage payments if you are unable to make them because you have an accident, or become sick or unemployed.

-There are different levels of insurance cover available.
-You can choose to protect your mortgage repayments should you be unable to work due to accident or sickness.
+There are different levels of insurance cover.
+You can choose to protect your mortgage repayments in case you are unable to work because you have an accident or become sick.

 This pays a benefit if you become unemployed or have to give up work to become a carer.
-Your policy documents will describe the definition of becoming unemployed or becoming a carer.
+Your policy documents will have a definition of 'becoming unemployed' or 'becoming a carer'.

 Please check the policy wording for full details of restrictions.